Drugs A - Z

 This medicine may also interact with the following medications:

-Call your health care provider right away if you have any changes in vision.
+Tell your doctor or health care professional right away if you have any change in your eyesight or hearing.

 What side effects may I notice from receiving this medicine?Side effects that you should report to your doctor or health care professional as soon as possible: